Dominican University of California (Liberal Studies-Teacher Education)

-For the conclusion, a restatement of the thesis appears, often followed by a connection among the past, present, and future of a given issue addressed in the essay itself.
+For the conclusion: a restatement of the thesis appears, often followed by a connection among the past, present, and future of a given issue addressed in the essay itself.

 Vowels and consonants sometimes overlap and conflict.
 But by remembering such sayings as "'i' before 'e' except after 'c'", and utilizing the beauty of words that rhyme in songs and poetry, language simply comes alive every minute of the day.

-When it comes to writing, creativity (derived from all of the above literary elements) is a must!
+Above all: when it comes to writing, creativity (derived from all of the above literary elements) is a must!